We produce bold, engaging public art.

 Art and our environment are core and integrated with the other dimensions of health, resilience, and vitality that people seek.

-WaterWorks projects have engaged internationally-known artists along with hundreds of local participants including ranchers, environmentalists, biologists, engineers, ethnobotanists, Native American scholars and local politicians to further understand our region’s complex water systems and, more importantly, each other.
-These art projects have fostered dialogue, opened critical conversations and have served as speculative spaces for new ways to inhabit our community.
+The projects of the WaterWorks Series (2016-2018) have engaged internationally-known artists along with hundreds of local participants including ranchers, environmentalists, scientists, Native American scholars and local politicians to learn about our region’s complex water systems and, more importantly, open critical conversations with each other.
 We believe that art can help people understand and care about the science and culture of climate change.

 “(The events) were so memorable.
 They filled all my senses, my mind, my soul and heart.
 Well done!” — WaterWorks 2017 Attendee